lidofinance/lido-dao/docs/oracle-operator-manual.md

 Keep in mind that some of these transactions may revert.
 This happens when a transaction finalizing the current frame gets included in a block before your oracle's transaction.
 For example, such a transaction might had already been submitted by another oracle (but not yet included in a block) when your oracle fetched the current reportable epoch.

-Update Steth Price Data
+Update stETH Price Data

-The daemon checks price of StETH token in Curve ETH/StETH pool and evaluate how much price differs from  current `StableSwapOracle` state.
-If the threshold has been exceeded, daemon generates offchain proof for new stats and sends it to the `StableSwapOracle` contract. `StableSwapOracle` validates proof provided and records new StETH stats onchain.
+The daemon checks the time-shifted price of stETH token in Curve ETH/stETH pool and evaluates how much this price differs from the current `StableSwapOracle` state.
+If the difference exceeds the threshold set in the `StableSwapOracle` contract, the daemon generates offchain proof for the new stats and sends it to the contract.
+The contract validates the proof and records new stETH stats onchain.

-This transaction can also fail, in case another Lido oracle submits updated state between price check and new state push.
+This transaction can also fail in the case when another Lido oracle submits the updated state between the check and transaction submission.

 #### Environment variables